MallamTeja/MallamTeja/README.md

 ## 🚀 About Me

 ***I enjoy learning by doing***, I am passionate about transforming data into actionable insights.
-Proficient in **Java, Python, and SQL**, I have experience with various data analysis tools, libraries, and web development.
+Proficient in **Python, SQL and Java**, I have experience with various data analysis tools, libraries, and web development.

  I actively use platforms like **LinkedIn** and **GitHub** for personal branding and professional growth.
 As an event enthusiast, I used to attend and participate in hackathons, workshops, tech conferences, and other events, where I actively network with like-minded people.